As a healthcare professional, you already know how important data security is for patients, staff and the enterprise as a whole.

 What’s the best way forward?

 If you’re still relying on passwords as a single authentication factor, stop.
-Physical credentials—such as the smart card-based ID badges your staff probably already has—provide a far more secure means of logical authentication.
+Physical credentials—such as the smart card-based ID badges your staff probably already has—provide a far more secure means of healthcare access control.

 If you’re already authenticating via ID badges, think about how you can make the system even more secure for your organization and more productive for your users.
 Single sign-on and multi-factor authentication are key technologies.